 - Tag Management: Re-tagging the site for efficient digital marketing, increased search functionality and better SEO based on Google’s indexing of the site map.

-Not having this one feature, which has take months of coding for an on-premise or custom solution, is reason enough to switch — not to mention the financials of having to pay for such coding work.
+Not having this one feature (which is really 2: mobile-friendly site and mobile page load speed), which takes months of coding for an on-premise or custom solution, is reason enough to switch — not to mention the financials of having to pay for such coding work.

 Below is an outline of each, including pros and cons based on your particular business needs.

-This is the basic background information you’ll need for issuing a complete and structured RFP to an ecommerce technology provider, the details of which I’ll get into in a moment.
+This is the basic background information you’ll need for issuing a complete and structured ecommerce RFP to a technology provider, the details of which I’ll get into in a moment.

 This is usually a custom LAMP or .NET-based implementation supplemented by various middleware, the origins of which you may or may not know.